slawoe/c-cs/README.md

-# codingchallenges
-Coding challenges.
+# Coding challenges

-For challenges read the READMEs in the different folders.
+For the challenges and the challenge instructions read the READMEs in the different challenge folders.